 Note that especially for exchanging the data, we see several important points of attention.
 What platform / process is to be considered in order to facilitate and publish this in an agreed upon manner?
 If digital twins will form a key component in this process, then an additional question also is how the information and data flows to and from them.
-For this latter aspect, we rely on the results of the DiREC project; as these are expected in the latter half of 2022, we will take them into account in the next iteration of this deliverable.
+For this latter aspect, we rely on the results of the DiREC project.

 Data sharing and governance trials have been introduced in Europe as also promoted by the European data strategy (European Commission 2022).
 For example, GAIA-X and KRAKEN projects, and from the CAD field the L3Pilot initiatives have introduced data exchange between project partners (ARCADE 2021).
-In addition, there are two good examples of partnerships with wider and long-lasting effort to build common data exchange governance: Data for Road Safety and National Access Point Coordination Organisation for Europe (NAPCORE) which are introduced here.
+In addition, there are two good examples of partnerships with wider and long-lasting effort to build common data exchange governance: Data for Road Safety and National Access Point Coordination Organisation for Europe (NAPCORE) which are described below.